MorvanZhou/mevo/README.md

 ![data](https://github.com/MorvanZhou/mevo/raw/main/images/dataStructural.png)

-This is different from the classical Genetic Algorithm which their chromosome only consists of a 1D array.
+It is different from the classical Genetic Algorithms whose chromosome only consists of a 1D array.
-In other words, chromosome in the MEvo is n-D array with different shape.
+In other words, chromosome in the MEvo is n-D array with different shapes.

 ![data](https://github.com/MorvanZhou/mevo/raw/main/images/dataShape.png)